crisperdue/crisperdue.github.io/MathtoysDesign.md

 ## Axiomatics

-- Hilbert-style system
+- Ordered field axioms
-- Actual variables, not schemas
+- Bottom element

 ## Presentation of logic to the user